 At the forefront of the debate are two obvious benefits of hiring an ex-offender.
 First, employers need employees to support their business.
 Unemployment rates are significantly low in the U.S., clocking in at 3.9% in July 2018.
 However, one of the primary struggles expressed by small business owners is the difficulty they face in finding qualified candidates to fill their open positions.

 A study conducted by Northwestern University in 2017 showed that “individuals with criminal records have a much longer tenure and are less likely to quit their jobs voluntarily than other workers.”
-Knowing this, employers must consider expanding their candidate pool and turn their eye to potential candidates with a possibly less than favorable past.
+Knowing this, employers must consider expanding their candidate pool and turn their eye to potential candidates with a possibly less than favorable past to provide an ex-offender second chances.

 Another compelling benefit for employers lies in available tax credits for hiring individuals within specific target groups that experience significant barriers to employment.
 Ex-offenders are one such target group for the Work Opportunity Tax Credit (WOTC).
 By hiring an ex-offender who works a minimum of 120 hours, employers can claim a partial tax credit.
 If the individual works 400 hours or more, the employer may claim the full tax credit.
 For ex-offenders, the maximum tax credit per eligible individual is $2400.
 There are no limits to the number of individuals an employer may hire within these target groups.
 So, the tax credits could add up to significantly reduce an employer’s tax burden.